is603fa14/is603-inventory-dss/README.md

   - [jQuery](http://jquery.com/) and [jQuery UI](http://jqueryui.com/): JavaScript libraries.
   - [AM Charts](http://www.amcharts.com/javascript-charts/): a JavaScript library for easily creating graphs.
   - [XML2JS](https://github.com/Leonidas-from-XIV/node-xml2js): a library for reading XML into JavaScript objects.
+  - [Saxon](http://saxon.sourceforge.net/): a Java-based XSLT processor, used for converting data from Excel to XML.

 Additional dependencies are included in the `package.json` file.